strategicalliances/docs/content/en/docs/appstore/use-content/modules/aws/aws-s3-connector.md

 As of version 3.0.0 of the [AWS Authentication Connector](https://marketplace.mendix.com/link/component/120333), all the resources and logic required to set up authentication are centralized inside the AWS Authentication Connector module.

+The latest version of the Amazon S3 connector requires AWS Authentication Connector version 3.2.0 or higher.

 The AWS Authentication Connector supports both **static credentials** and **temporary credentials**.
 For more information and detailed instructions please refer to the [AWS Authentication Connector documentation page](/appstore/modules/aws/aws-authentication/).

 ### Configuring a Microflow for an AWS Service